-Assessment of (site name): Purpose of assessment (indicate which one applies for this assessment) ☐ re-assessment after 5 years ☐ re-assessment due to significant changes within the residency site (indicate which changes) Date assessment conducted: Assessors' names and affiliations: Given the varied nature of a Wildlife Population Health Residencies not all of the clinical facilities mentioned may be available at the host institution.
+Assessment of (site name):

+Purpose of assessment (indicate which one applies for this assessment)

+□ re-assessment after 5 years

+□ re-assessment due to significant changes within the residency site (indicate which changes)

+Date assessment conducted:

+Assessors' names and affiliations:

+Given the varied nature of a Wildlife Population Health Residencies not all of the clinical facilities mentioned may be available at the host institution.
 However, it is expected that residents have access to these facilities through collaborating institutions.
-Please state the name and contact details of individuals at collaborating institutions, whom the supervisor and/or resident could contact if these facilities were required in the attached form. contact if these facilities were required in the attached form.
-Pathology Facilities 1 delitees The resident should have access to: - a separate room for gross pathological examination adhering to national standards and requirements.
-Access at the (please indicate where the resident will have access): Residency site ☐ Cooperating institution (fill in the details in the attached form): n° on form: - facilities for histo(patho)logical examination Access at the: ☐ Residency site ☐ Cooperating institution (n° on form): - cooperating motitation (in on form).
+Please state the name and contact details of individuals at collaborating institutions, whom the supervisor and/or resident could contact if these facilities were required in the attached form.

+Pathology Facilities The resident should have access to: - a separate room for gross pathological examination adhering to national standards and requirements.
+Access at the (please indicate where the resident will have access): □ Cooperating institution (fill in the details in the attached form): n° on form: - facilities for histo(patho)logical examination Access at the: Residency site Cooperating institution (n° on form): - a laboratory for haematology and cytology (incl. presence of microscope, staining facility,) Access at the:

+\Box Cooperating institution (n° on form):

+- a laboratory for microbiology